Azure-Samples/record-playback-test-proxy-demo-javascript/README.md

 This project is intended to be a demo that goes with the following [Azure SDK blog post](https://devblogs.microsoft.com/azure-sdk/level-up-your-cloud-testing-game-with-the-azure-sdk-test-proxy/).

-The test proxy is compatible with all four major languages and can be easily installed using the standard dotnet tool installation process as described in the blog post.
-To use it, you\'ll need to be able to reroute your app requests to the test proxy via modifications to the request headers.
+The test proxy provides record/playback capabilities compatible with Azure SDKs for .NET, Python, Java, JavaScript, Go, and C++.
+To use it in your testing, you need to be able to reroute your app requests to the test proxy via modifications to the request headers.